brick/reflection/README.md

 }
 ```

-You can create a resolver by passing any reflection object belonging to the PHP file as a context: a `ReflectionClass`, a `ReflectionProperty`, a `ReflectionMethod` or a `ReflectionParameter`:
+You can create a resolver by passing any reflection object belonging to the PHP file as a context: a `ReflectionClass`, a `ReflectionClassConstant`, a `ReflectionProperty`, a `ReflectionMethod` or a `ReflectionParameter`:

 ```php
 use Brick\Reflection\ImportResolver;